klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_PREREQUISITES.md

        endif
 ```

-   Now add the lines bellow at end of the sequence you found
+   Now add the lines below at end of the sequence you found

 ```bash
        ifeq ($(findstring pgcc,$(notdir $(CC))),pgcc)